Eroo36/Eroo36/README.md

 ## I'm a Software Developer !!

 - 🌱 Currently focusing on backend
-- ⚡ I love anime, music and gaming
+- ⚡ I love anime,digital art, music and gaming

 ### Connect with me: